 He has produced programming for virtually every major broadcaster in the world, including CBC, Vision, NBC, PBS, Discovery Channel, History Channel, National Geographic Channel, HBO, Five, BBC, Arte, TF1, ProSieben, ZDF, NHK, IBA, Discovery Science and many others.

-For the past ten years, Jacobovici has applied his journalistic skills to historical and archaeological investigations.
+Most recently, Jacobovici has applied his journalistic skills to historical and archaeological investigations.
 He calls this technique “investigative archaeology.”
 As a result, Jacobovici has become an internationally recognized expert in “decoding” the ancient past and has appeared as an expert on numerous television shows including Anderson Cooper 360, Larry King Live, The Oprah Winfrey Show and NBC Today.

 Visit Simcha on his blog at: www.simchajtv.com or on Facebook: https://www.facebook.com/SimchaJTV